 Clutter and your Mental Health

-Did you know that clutter can affect you mentally?
-Today’s household doesn’t have as much entertaining and guests as generations before us, so we may not think about clutter much because “company isn’t coming.”
+Did you know that clutter can affect your mental health?
+Today’s households don’t do as much entertaining and guests as generations before us.
+As a kid, we often had drop-in guests, and neighbors who would just stop by to chat.
+That doesn’t happen anymore.
+So we may not think about clutter as much as our parents did, because “company isn’t coming.”

 Distraction and Loss of Focus-How often do you have trouble focusing on a task at hand because your mind keeps drifting back to the clutter around you?
 Do you often have thoughts about how you need to do something about it?
 Do these thoughts interrupt your work?
 A cluttered work area makes it almost impossible to focus on the task at hand.
 It is harder to complete a task if you spend excess time finding the supplies that you need.

 Stress-Do you find yourself feeling stressed out when you look at the pile of mail in the entryway or paperwork covering the dining room table?
 If the clutter is eating you up inside, it needs to be dealt with.
 Clutter and disorganization can lead to late payments on bills, which can create even more stress.

 Perhaps you’re just not a big cleaner.
 I get it.
 We all have our priorities.
 However, it still weighs on you.
 An unkempt household serves as a visual reminder of an ongoing to-do list.
 And unfinished projects or tasks weigh on you and prevent you from relaxing.